WebexCommunity/WebexPythonSDK/docs/index.rst

 What is Webex Teams?
 --------------------

     "Webex Teams is where all your work lives.
 Bring your teams together in a place that makes it easy to keep people and work connected."

-Check out the official `Webex Teams`_ website for more information and to create a free account!
+Visit the official `Webex Teams`_ website for more information and to create a `free account`_!

 Webex Teams for Developers
 --------------------------

 Leveraging the Webex Teams APIs and developing on top of the Webex Teams cloud is easy.
 Signup for a `free account`_ and then head over to the `Webex Teams for Developers`_ website to learn more.

 *Copyright (c) 2016-2018 Cisco and/or its affiliates.*